Yiqiuuuuuu/hello-world/Test - Set Selenium in Node.md

 driver.quit();
 ```

-* In terminal, make sure you are inside your project folder, then enter the following command:
+* In terminal, make sure you are inside your project folder, then enter the following command:<br>

 ```
 node google_test